St. Lino Science High School

-St. Lino Science High School (SLSHS), formerly known as Young Rac Science High School, is a private non-sectarian school in Metro Manila located at 478 Manga Ave., Sampaloc, Manila.
-It was founded in 2005 by Korean missionaries to the Philippines led by Rev. Paulino C. Choi, who had established what became the Manila Theological College in 1987.
+St. Lino Science High School (SLSHS), formerly established as the Young Rac Science High School, is a private, non-sectarian secondary educational institution located at 478 Manga Ave., Sampaloc, Manila, Philippines.
+The school was founded in 2005 by South Korean missionaries to the Philippines under the direction of the Rev. Paulino C. Choi, who previously established the Metro Manila Theological College in 1987.

 Campus

-In 2013, Manila Theological College built a 10-story building for itself, which is shares with SLSHS and the MTC College of Medicine.
+In 2013, the United Asian Missionary group completed construction on a 10-story facility to consolidate its affiliated institutions.
+The building houses St. Lino Science High School alongside the Manila Theological College and the MTC College of Medicine.

+Campus

+In 2013, through the efforts of United Asian Missionary, a South Korean Missionary group, a 10-story building was built that houses Manila Theological College, the MTC College of Medicine and the St. Lino Science High School.